 Equipping researchers to create more inclusive and effective agricultural systems.

 CREATING MORE INCLUSIVE AGRICULTURAL SYSTEMS

-GREAT delivers training to agricultural researchers from SSA in the theory and practice of gender-responsive research, seeking to increase opportunities for equitable participation and the sharing of benefits from agricultural research and improve the outcomes for smallholder women farmers, entrepreneurs, and farmer organizations across sub-Saharan Africa.
+GREAT delivers courses to agricultural researchers in the theory and practice of gender-responsive research, seeking to increase opportunities for equitable participation and the sharing of benefits from agricultural research and improve the outcomes for smallholder women farmers, entrepreneurs, and farmer organizations across sub-Saharan Africa.

 Our rigorous courses equip participants with applied theory and hands-on skills.
 We teach ways to incorporate gender-responsive research into existing projects and backstop the lessons with dedicated field trainer support.

 Research from our Community of Practice is aimed at deepening gender responsive and transformative research across Africa and beyond.